Lemons, Lavender, & Laundry

 Propping spice jars up with wood slats

-I also tried adding hot glue to the bottom of our silverware organizer, hoping it would prevent it from sliding to the back of the drawer all the time, but unfortunately, it dried harder than expected and didn’t grip well at all; and eventually it started peeling off.
+I also tried adding hot glue to the bottom of our silverware organizer, hoping it would prevent it from sliding to the back of the drawer, but unfortunately, it dried harder than expected and didn’t grip well at all; and eventually it started peeling off.

 Hot Glue Peeling from bottom of silverware organizer